Mirror-Labs/Mirror-Labs.github.io/content/posts/dev-vlog-0.md

 ---

-[^1] Note that we shouldn't be using normal timestamps but isntead use something like a [Hybrid Logical Clock](https://medium.com/geekculture/all-things-clock-time-and-order-in-distributed-systems-hybrid-logical-clock-in-depth-7c645eb03682).
+[^1] Note that we shouldn't be using normal timestamps but instead use something like a [Hybrid Logical Clock](https://medium.com/geekculture/all-things-clock-time-and-order-in-distributed-systems-hybrid-logical-clock-in-depth-7c645eb03682).